 Lighthouse International's state-of-the-art continuing education programs are available in clinical low vision care and vision rehabilitation for new and experienced professionals and paraprofessionals.
 Low vision is an urgent and growing public health issue that is impacting everyone's practice.
 We've worked hard to ensure that you'll find something in our program offerings to help you enhance your services and meet patients' needs - no matter what your specialty or area of practice.

 Lighthouse International offers the most extensive, multidisciplinary continuing education programs available in the field, including clinical training opportunities, self-paced, accessible online courses, and timely webinars.
 We’ve taken a fresh look at the needs of today's professionals and revamped our offerings to bring you new topics in new ways.
 This gives you the opportunity to learn what you need, when you need it.

-Many of our programs are accredited by a wide range of organizations the American Occupational Therapy Association (AOTA), the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP).
+Many of our programs are accredited by a wide range of organizations such as the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP).

 You will benefit from the vast experience and expertise of the Lighthouse faculty – an internationally recognized group of clinicians in the fields of low vision care and vision rehabilitation – whose up-to-the-minute knowledge and practical suggestions can help you save time and money as you apply what you learn to your own practice.